pivaldi/blog.piprime.fr/hexo/source/_posts/en/how-this-site-is-deployed.md

 ```

 Although the command `make deploy-caddy-docker-proxy` archive all the deployment process of this
-blog I don't want to remember where to clone the project, how update it, and what are the software
+blog, I don't want to remember where to clone the project, how update it, and what are the software
 to be installed on the host (`git`, `make`, `Docker` globally on the host machine).

 ## Deploying/Maintaining With Ansible